Title VI / Nondiscrimination Policy and Complaint Process

 Data Collection:

-FHWA regulations require federal-aid recipients to collect racial, ethnic, and other similar demographic data on beneficiaries of or those affected by transportation programs, services, and activities.
+Applicable Federal agencies regulations require federal-aid recipients to collect racial, ethnic, and other similar demographic data on beneficiaries of or those affected by assisted programs, services, and activities.
 The COUNTY accomplishes this using census data, American Community Survey reports, driver and ridership surveys, its community development department, and other methods.
 From time to time, the COUNTY may find it necessary to request voluntary identification of certain racial, ethnic, or other data from those who participate in COUNTY programs, services, or activities.
 This information assists the COUNTY with improving service equity and ensuring effective outreach.
 Self-identification of personal data to the COUNTY will always be voluntary and anonymous.
-Moreover, the COUNTY will not release or otherwise use this data in any manner inconsistent with the FHWA regulations.
+Moreover, the COUNTY will not release or otherwise use this data in any manner inconsistent with the federal agency's regulations.

 Assurances:

-Every three years, or commensurate with a change in COUNTY executive leadership year, the COUNTY must certify to FHWA and FDOT that its programs, services, and activities are being conducted in a nondiscriminatory manner.
-These certifications are termed ‘assurances’ and serve two important purposes.
-First, they document the COUNTY’s commitment to nondiscrimination and equitable service to its community.
+Every three years, or commensurate with a change in COUNTY executive leadership year, the COUNTY must certify to applicable Federal Agencies that its programs, services, and activities are being conducted in a nondiscriminatory manner.
+These certifications are termed 'assurances' and serve two important purposes.
+First, they document the COUNTY's commitment to nondiscrimination and equitable service to its community.
 Second, they serve as a legally enforceable agreement by which the COUNTY may be held liable for breach.